santosh2407/Implementation-and-Analysis-of-Sine-Wave-Generator-using-Cadence/README.md

-# Implementation and Analysis of Sine Wave Generator with a frequency of 200MHz using Cadence
+# Implementation and Analysis of Sine Wave Generator using Cadence
 - This is a simple project that deals with the generation of Sine Waves.
 The maximum clock frequency obtained was 200MHz.
 - Power Analysis of this particular module gives a clear discription of the power suage and types of power usage which are attatched below.
 <img width="323" alt="image" src="https://user-images.githubusercontent.com/99958597/226159560-5b7d7b4a-cda8-46a9-a4a6-b670ac371acb.png">